-Some studies suggest it is analgesic-(pain reliever) properties, and other studies claim a diminished pain threshold exists.
+Some studies suggest it has analgesic (pain reliever) properties, and other studies claim a diminished pain threshold exists.

 2. Treatment of Spasticity and Neuropathic Pain in Multiple Sclerosis and Spinal Cord Injury.

-There is evidence that THC may have anti-inflammatory properties, thus helping patients with symptoms of multiple sclerosis, spinal cord injury, and peripheral neuropathy.
-If this is true, cannabis could play a role in treating other diseases characterized by inflammation or neuropathy.
+There is evidence that THC may have anti-inflammatory properties that could help people with multiple sclerosis, spinal cord injuries, and peripheral neuropathy.
+If this is true, cannabis could be used to treat other conditions like inflammation or nerve damage.

 3. Treatment of Glaucoma.

-Studies suggest that small amounts of marijuana help control pressure within the eye, but large doses can make pressure worse.
-Most modern medications for Glaucoma take much longer to induce relaxation than marijuana and may be significantly more expensive https://www.healthline.com/health/medical-marijuana/benefits-of-marijuana.
+Studies suggest that small amounts of marijuana help control pressure within the eye, but large doses can make the pressure worse.
+Most modern medications for glaucoma take much longer to induce relaxation than marijuana and may be significantly more expensive. https://www.healthline.com/health/medical-marijuana/benefits-of-marijuana.

 4. Stomach Disorders and Muscle Spasms.

-THC may have strong anti-inflammatory properties, and this could prove a helpful treatment for stomach conditions as well as gastritis, IBS (Irritable Bowel Syndrome), and muscle spasms due to muscular dystrophy or spinal injury.
+THC may have strong anti-inflammatory properties, and this could prove a helpful treatment for stomach conditions as well as gastritis, IBS, and muscle spasms due to muscular dystrophy or spinal injury.